JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 The plant

-Cardamom (Elettaria cardamomum L. – Maton) is a perennial herbaceous plant of the Zingiberaceae family and it’s related to the more famous ginger.
-It grows in tropical areas and the largest producers are India, Guatemala and Sri Lanka.
-On view it looks like a set of stems arranged in a bushy bunch; a plant of cardamom can reach up to 4-6 meters in height.
+Cardamom (Elettaria cardamomum L. – Maton) is an herbaceous perennial plant belonging to the Zingiberaceae family, like its more famous cousin Ginger.
+It grows in tropical areas, and the largest producers are India, Guatemala and Sri Lanka.
+In appearance it looks like a set of erect stems arranged in bushy clusters, and a plant can reach 4-6 meters in height.

-Originally cardamom grew spontaneously but from the nineteenth century it began to be cultivated for its fruits, small green pods containing precious and aromatic seeds.
-The fruits are harvested while they are still green, then they are dried and sold as whole to preserve the aroma in the seeds.
+Cardamom, originally a wild-growing plant, has been cultivated since the 19th century for its fruits, small green pods that contain the precious and aromatic seeds.
+The fruits are harvested while still green, then dried and sold whole to preserve the aroma of the seeds contained within.

 Cardamom flower pods

-There are three types of cardamom: Malabar has a flavor similar to eucalyptus; Mysore, with a warmer and spicier personality and citrus and floral notes; then Vazhucca, a natural hybrid between Malabar and Mysore and an intermediate sensory profile.
+There are three types of cardamom, Malabar, with a flavor tending toward eucalyptus; Mysore, with a warmer, spicier profile and citrus and floral notes; and Vazhucca, a natural hybrid between the first two and with an intermediate sensory profile.

 Cardamom